 Lessons from LTCM’s Bailout and Failure

 LTCM has quite a short but exciting history.
 Founded in 1994 by John Meriwether, the former vice-chairman and head of bond trading at Salomon Brothers, they came out swinging.
 LTCM posted annualized returns (after fees) of around 21% in its first year, 43% in year two, and 41% in its third year.
-Astounding returns by any measure, but in 1998, its leverage destroyed them.
+Astounding returns by any measure, but in 1998, it was destroyed by over-leveraging.
 It lost $4.6 billion in less than four months due to exposure to the 1997 Asian and 1998 Russian financial crises.
 Without the high leverage, they may have survived, but even with the bailout, the fund was liquidated and dissolved in early 2000.

 Sadly, John Meriwether likely never heard the long adage of legendary investor Charlie Munger.
 The famed Warren Buffett remarked in a CNBC Squawk Box interview many years ago,